By Brianna Bush

 A Student Involvement Weekly global message by The Office of Student Leadership and Engagement was sent out to the UT community featuring the event.

-Although SSD and BSU hosted the event, there has been controversy surrounding UT’s acknowledgement of LGBTQ+ History Month outside of RSO involvement.
+Although SSD and BSU hosted the event, there has been controversy surrounding UT’s acknowledgment of LGBTQ+ History Month outside of RSO involvement.

 “In my experience, the university does not make official statements on social issues unless they feel obligated,” said Selas.
 “We need more LGBTQ+ faculty and staff at the university that can fight for programs and recognition of the importance of the queer community to our nation’s history.”